ahmedelzagh/cheat-sheets/Linux/Distros/Fedora.md

 sudo dnf update
 ```

-## 3- Enable RPM Fusion
+### 3- Enable RPM Fusion

 RPM Fusion **provides software that the Fedora Project or Red Hat doesn't want to ship**.
-That software is provided as precompiled RPMs for all current Fedora versions and current Red Hat Enterprise Linux or clones versions; you can use the RPM Fusion repositories with tools like yum and PackageKit.
+That software is provided as precompiled RPMs for all current Fedora versions and current Red Hat Enterprise Linux or clones versions; you can use the RPM Fusion repositories with tools like `yum` and `PackageKit`.

 Installing both free and non-free RPM Fusion:
 ```shell